-Purpose: The paper aims to investigate the impacts of ethical leadership on the effectiveness of internal control systems in government departments
+Background and Purpose: The paper aims to investigate the impacts of ethical leadership on the effectiveness of internal control systems in government departments.

-Design/methodology/approach: The investigation is based on 182 distributed survey questionnaires provided to government department employees in managerial positions.
+Methodology: The investigation is based on 182 distributed survey questionnaires provided to government department employees in managerial positions.
 The questionnaire items relating to ethical leadership are based on the components of role-modelling, strictness and openness.
 Internal control systems were evaluated based on the COSO framework, and the hypotheses were tested using regression models on the correlation between ethical leadership and internal control systems.

-Findings: The major conclusion of the study is that there is a significantly positive correlation between ethical leadership and internal control systems.
+Findings: The findings reveal a significantly positive correlation between ethical leadership and internal control systems.
 The study points out the importance of ethical leadership in ensuring the effectiveness of internal control systems.

-Contribution: The results provide insight and information on how to enhance internal control systems through ethical leadership.
-The study also contributes to internal control systems literature by providing empirical evidence on the causal effect that a leader has on systems effectiveness.
+Contribution: This study provides insights and information on how to enhance internal control systems through ethical leadership.
+It also contributes to the internal control systems literature by providing empirical evidence on the causal effect that a leader has on systems effectiveness.